How to Remove Weft Hair Extensions?

 • Grab needle-nose or manicure scissors (smaller = more control) to snip the thread without cutting your natural hair (a mirror or friend can help you see better!).

-• Note: Use the tip of the scissors to cut—this lowers the chance of nicking your strands (you might accidentally snip 2-3 natural hairs, but that’s normal if they grew around the seam).
+• Note: Use the tip of the scissors to cut—this lowers the chance of nicking your strands (Losing a few strands of natural hair during removal is common due to natural shedding cycles.)

 Once I cut the thread, how do I get the extension loose from my scalp?
 Use two hands: